 Pan American World Airways, Standard Oil, F.W.
 Woolworth, and Circuit City were once giants of American business.
 Today these companies exist only in people’s memories.
 Changing consumer tastes, evolving technology, corporate complacency, and bad business decisions ended these iconic brands.

-The collapse of quintessential companies may seem abrupt to a casual observer.
-But plummeting revenue, leadership changes, and sudden layoffs can predict companies’ deaths.
-Of course, some step back from the ledge.
-Apple and IBM both made impressive turnarounds.
-Yet for every success story, many companies can’t get off life support.
-These 18 companies, including a famous jewelry store and a family-friendly restaurant, are among the walking dead.
+The collapse of companies may seem abrupt.
+But plummeting revenue and leadership change can predict a company’s deaths.
+Of course, some, like Apple and IBM, step back from the ledge.
+But for every success story, there’s a bankruptcy.
+These 20 companies, including a beloved family-friendly restaurant (page 9), are among the walking dead.